MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 Newer Azure regions have no regional pair, and achieve high availability by using availability zones.

 - When you use these regions, you can use locally redundant or zone-redundant storage (LRS/ZRS).
-Regions without a pair will not have geo-redundant storage (GRS).
+Regions without a pair don't support geo-redundant storage (GRS).
 Such regions follow data residency guidelines allowing the option to keep data resident within the same region.
 - Consider your data resiliency needs.
 Regardless of where your data is located, you can move, copy, or access their data from any location globally.
 - In the rare event that an entire Azure region is unavailable, you need to plan for cross-region disaster recovery.
 For more information, see [Availability zone service and regional support](/azure/reliability/availability-zones-service-support#azure-services-with-availability-zone-support) and [Azure Resiliency – Business Continuity and Disaster Recovery](https://azure.microsoft.com/mediahandler/files/resourcefiles/resilience-in-azure-whitepaper/resiliency-whitepaper-2022.pdf).

 Some services such as Azure Backup have a dependency on geo-redundant storage when configured in geo-redundant mode.
-With Azure regions without a paired region, services such as Azure Backup will be limited to locally-redundant storage (LRS).
+With Azure regions without a paired region, services such as Azure Backup will be limited to locally redundant storage (LRS).